tenderlove/the_metal/README.markdown

 So far, the ideas I've laid out are sort of vague, and I've not been very specific about the exact behavior.
 To address this, I think we should develop a test suite that web server implementors can run to ensure that all webservers behave similarly.
+Think RubySpec, but for Ruby webservers.
 I've demonstrated that with Unicorn, Puma, and WEBRick in the tests for this project.

 ## Finally